AS9100 vs ISO 9001: Key Differences Explained

-AS9100 vs ISO 9001 is one of the most common questions in aerospace and manufacturing industries.
-Both standards are part of the ISO quality family, but they serve different needs.
-ISO 9001 sets the foundation for quality management systems (QMS).
-AS9100 builds on ISO 9001 and adds aerospace-specific requirements.
+AS9100 vs ISO 9001 is one of the most common comparisons in aerospace and manufacturing.
+Both standards define requirements for a Quality Management System (QMS), but they serve different needs.

 What is ISO 9001?